Top 15 Facts About Tanzania That Will Definitely Inspire You To Travel

 Tanzania has become a popular destination for travellers, known for its exotic wildlife and rich culture.
 Simply put, this is one of the most iconic safari destinations in the world.
 You can witness the amazing wildlife including the great wildebeest migration amongst other highlights.

 But before all of that, let’s start with some basics.
+If you are interested to find out what our top Tanzania facts are, keep reading.

 1. Tanzania is the largest country in East Africa